-- Competency in utilizing assessment tools and evaluation procedures routinely used by OTR's at the fieldwork center. - Proficiency in implementing treatment, and justifying treatment plans based on the models and theories of occupational therapy practiced at the fieldwork center. - Effective oral and written communication of ideas and objectives relevant to the roles and duties of an occupational therapist.
-This includes the ability to interact with patients and staff in a professional manner. - Acquisition of professional characteristics that demonstrate the following: - o the ability to establish and sustain therapeutic relationships; - o a sensitivity to and respect for confidentiality; - the ability to work collaboratively with others and to relinquish or assume responsibility when appropriate to the task at hand; - o responsibility in maintaining, assessing, and improving self-competency; - o the ability to use supervision as a tool for self-directed learning; - the development of a broad sense of professional responsibility to the community at large and concern for social and health care issues; - o understanding of the roles of other health professionals; - o development of a positive professional self-image.
+- Competency in utilizing assessment tools and evaluation procedures routinely used by OTR's at the fieldwork center, including evaluation of psychosocial functioning. - Proficiency in implementing treatment, and justifying treatment plans for client needs, including psychosocial needs, based on the models and theories of occupational therapy practiced at the fieldwork center. - Effective oral and written communication of ideas and objectives relevant to the roles and duties of an occupational therapist.
+This includes the ability to interact with patients and staff in a professional manner. - Acquisition of professional characteristics that demonstrate the following: - o the ability to establish and sustain therapeutic relationships; - o a sensitivity to and respect for confidentiality; - the ability to work collaboratively with others and to relinquish or assume responsibility when appropriate to the task at hand; - o responsibility in maintaining, assessing, and improving self-competency; - o the ability to use supervision as a tool for self-directed learning; - o the development of a broad sense of professional responsibility to the community at large and concern for social and health care issues; - o understanding of the roles of other health professionals; - o development of a positive professional self-image.